Phenelzine (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to phenelzine, or if you have high blood pressure, liver disease, heart disease, cerebrovascular disease, kidney disease, frequent headaches, or pheochromocytoma (a tumor of the adrenal gland).
-Make sure your doctor knows about all medicines you are taking, because this drug interacts with many other medicines.
+Do not use it if you had an allergic reaction to phenelzine, or if you have high blood pressure, liver disease, heart failure, severe kidney disease, or pheochromocytoma (a tumor of the adrenal gland).

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.
-It may take 4 weeks of using this medicine before you start to feel better.
+You may need to use this medicine for up to 4 weeks before you start to feel better.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - You must avoid many other medicines while you are using phenelzine.
 These medicines used together could cause serious health problems, including death.
 Ask your doctor before you use any other medicine.
 You may need to wait 1 to 5 weeks before you can use the other medicine.